almacro/docker-recipes/algo/README.md

 TurboVNC server.
 The latter is chosen for its better support for qtconsole compared to TightVNC.

 This recipe uses the Squid [recipe](../squid/README.md) and derives from the VNC [recipe](../vnc/README.md).

+This recipe uses [MySQL](https://github.com/docker-library/mysql) container for data persistence.
+It simply links to a running container.

 This project is built using the proxy container with

 ```
 docker build \